AzarathXorn/TicTacToeArduino/README.md

 # TicTacToeArduino
 Tic Tac Toe game on Arduino for CISP310

-Code written by William Schultz and Spencer Van Dyke Powerpoint presentation created by William Schultz, Spencer Van Dyke, Varshini Pabba, and Justin Monnot
+Code written by William Schultz and Spencer Van Dyke.
+Powerpoint presentation created by William Schultz, Spencer Van Dyke, Varshini Pabba, and Justin Monnot

 This is the ino file for a tic tac toe game using Arduino.